• Skip to primary navigation

 I cook, lobster tail on a wooden spoon and seafood salad in a ceramic oval dish with a wooden spoon in it.

-Italian Seafood Salad is a traditional dish enjoyed on Christmas Eve for the Feast of the Seven Fishes.
-This fresh, flavorful recipe features seven types of seafood tossed in a light, zesty homemade dressing.
+This Italian Seafood Salad Recipe, also known as Insalata di Mare, is a traditional dish enjoyed on Christmas Eve for the Feast of the Seven Fishes.
+Fresh and flavorful, the classic recipe features seven types of fresh seafood tossed in a light, zesty homemade dressing.

 seafood salad in ceramic dish with a wooden spoon next to fresh parsley and sliced bread.

 Seafood Salad has been a long-standing tradition for Christmas Eve dinner.
-For me, this dish captures the essence of Christmas Eve—bringing family together to share delicious food and create lasting memories.
+For me, this dish captures the essence of Christmas Eve, bringing family together to share delicious food and create lasting memories.
+It's a meal I look forward to all year long, serving it with other favorites, like my Spinach and Ricotta Stuffed Mushrooms and Vegetarian White Lasagna.

 Jump to: